freesewing/freesewing/markdown/org/docs/sewing/knit-binding/en.md

 <Note>

-The remainder of this documentation uses the term _binding_ to refer to both knit bands and knit binding.
+The remainder of this documentation refers to _binding_ but applies equally to knit bands.

 </Note>